MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-dynamics-gp-videos.md

 ## Pay vendors

-This video compares the work process of paying vendors in Dynamics GP and Dynamics 365 Business Central..
+This video compares the work process of paying vendors in Dynamics GP and Dynamics 365 Business Central.

 <br><br>